SysKitTeam/docs-point/installation-and-configuration/deploy-to-azure/install-syskit-point-on-azure-vm.md

 description: This article guides you through the SysKit Point installation.
 ---

-# Install SysKit Point on Azure Virtual Machine
+# Install SysKit Point on an Azure Virtual Machine

 ## Install & Configure SysKit Point on Azure Virtual Machine